Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ### Part 7.
 Gene prediction

 This part is used to predict genes that exist in the filtered contigs assembled with MEGAHIT.
-Gene prediction is performed with Prodigal and annotation is performed with DIAMOND, by using BLAST of the Prodical-predicted genes to NCBI's non-redundant (NR) database.
+Gene prediction is performed with Prodigal and annotation is performed with DIAMOND, by using BLAST of the Prodigal-predicted genes to NCBI's non-redundant (NR) database.
 This workflow processes multiple sample assemblies in parallel.
-The outputs of this part is used downstream in this workflow for Resistome calculation (part 8).
+The outputs of this part are used downstream in this workflow for Resistome calculation (part 8).

-Predicted genes are output as protein sequences and annotation is performed using BLASTP as this was slighlty more computationally performant than other configurations tested.
+Predicted genes are output as protein sequences and annotation is performed using BLASTP as this was slightly more computationally performant than other configurations tested.

 #### 7.1 Predict coding sequences